jeremyruppel/git-approvals/README.md

 - `js` pretty-prints JavaScript source using [uglifier][uglifier].
 - `css` pretty-prints CSS source using [SASS][sass].

-The format will be determined by checking the `:format` key of the options hash, then the extension of the approved filename, and finally will default to `txt`.
+The format is determined by checking the `:format` key of the options hash, then the extension of the approved filename.
+If neither are present, the file will be written as plain text.

 ## Contributing